-Brent K. Hollenbeck, M.D., M.S. is a practicing urologic oncologist and has been on faculty at the University of Michigan since 2003.
-A graduate of the Indiana University School of Medicine, Dr. Hollenbeck completed his residency in urology and fellowship training in oncology at the University of Michigan.
-He has a busy oncology practice that is specialized in caring for patients with prostate cancer.
+Brent K. Hollenbeck, M.D., M.S. is a practicing urologic oncologist and has been on faculty at the University of Michigan since 2005.
+A graduate of the Indiana University School of Medicine, Dr. Hollenbeck completed his residency in urology and fellowship in oncology at Michigan.
+He is Professor of Urology and Associate Chair for Research in the Department of Urology at the University of Michigan.
+He has a busy clinical practice focusing on caring for patients with prostate cancer.

 Areas of Interest

-During his fellowship training, Dr. Hollenbeck completed a Masters of Science program in research and design and biostatistics at the Unversity of Michigan's School of Public Health.
+Research Interests: During his fellowship training, Dr. Hollenbeck completed a Masters program in research and design and biostatistics at the University of Michigan's Rackham School of Graduate Studies.
 His research interests are policy-oriented and are focused squarely on understanding the upstream influences and downstream consequences of variation in physician practice style.
-His current initiatives include measuring effects of physician financial incentives and identifying best practices for early stage bladder cancer.
-The former consists of a 4-year R01, from the Agency for Healthcare Research and Quality, to better understand relationships between ambulatory surgery centers and outpatient surgery use.
-The latter is part of a 5-year award, funded by the American Cancer Society, using alternative statistical methods (e.g., instrumental variables analysis) to make inference from observation data.

 Medical School or Training

 - University of Michigan Health System, Urology, Ann Arbor, MI, 1998-2003